superbeppe98/cisco-introduction-to-iot/1_Everything_is_connected.md

 ## 1.3.4 Lab - Advantages and Disadvantages of IoT Devices

--In this activity, you brainstorm to determine if the advantages of collecting sensor data outweigh any disadvantages
+- In this activity, you brainstorm to determine if the advantages of collecting sensor data outweigh any disadvantages

 ## 1.3.5 How are IoT Devices Connected to the Network?